 Private Adoption vs. Agency Adoption

-It is important to consult with an attorney prior to beginning your adoption journey, in order to understand which method of adoption is right for you and to ensure that you comply with the laws in your state.
+It is important to consult with an attorney prior to beginning your adoption journey in order to understand which method of adoption is right for you and to ensure that you comply with the laws in your state.
 Both the adoptive parents and birth mother are entitled to separate legal counsel, and the adoptive parents are required to pay for a birth mother's legal fees in an adoption.